AthravPrasad/pwn.college_AtharvP/PONDERING_PATHS/Explicit_Relative_Path_from_Root.md

 ## My Solve:
 This problem was similar to the previous one where we had to navigate to root first, then invoke the  challenge/run file from there.
-The additional Feature here was that we had to use <.> .
+The additional Feature here was that we had to use <.>, whoch specified that run was in challenge directory.

 *Flag* : pwn.college{wIwawx0DTKDXP52ySunNVuQFP_p.QXwUTN0wCOwMzNzEzW}